duoncode/boiler/docs/rendering.md

 $html = $engine->render('page.php');
 ```

-If you like to use a custom file extension add it to the name:
+If you'd like to use a custom file extension, add it to the name:

 ```php
 $engine->render('page.tpl');